Frequently Asked Questions

 Sessions last for 45 minutes.
 Usually clients schedule weekly appointments in advance.

-I do sessions phone and on Zoom, depending on what the situation demands.
+I do sessions on the phone and on Zoom, depending on the situation demands.

 The relationship between the therapist and client is confidential.
 In exceptional cases of a client being in danger to themselves or others, confidentiality may be broken to ensure the safety of all involved.